embedcapteam4/beautiful-jekyll/proposal.md

 ### Potential Solutions
 Develop a Smart Mirror with features that eliminate these inconveniences.
 Instead of having to juggle between handling your mobile device and getting ready, the information is available right on your mirror.
 Features might include:
-* Proximity Sensor/Camera that controls On/Off state
 * Facial Recognition
   * Camera that detects face, takes picture, and compares to previously saved photo
   * Matches customized profile based on facial recognition
-* Motion gesture controlled through camera
+* Motion gesture controlled through camera/proximity sensor
 * Dual display between phone and mirror
 * Display basic information:
   * Time and Date